 Financial inequity between partners — say, if one person has a lot of debt or there’s a large disparity between incomes — can be a common source of tension.

 If you feel like one person’s debt is holding you both back, remember that it doesn’t have to last forever.
 There are many strategies for paying off debt — talking it through will help you find the right path for you both.
-You might also decide to meet with a financial advisor who can help you prioritize, budget, and sometimes even refinance to break even faster.
+You might also decide to meet with a financial advisor who can help you prioritize, create a budget, and perhaps even refinance to break even faster.

 In cases of income disparity, it may help to reframe each partner’s contribution to the household.
 Yes, one person may bring in more (or all) of the household income, but be clear on the non-monetary intangibles that the other person is contributing.
 Cooking, cleaning, watching the kids, caring for aging relatives — these duties all add up and represent what each of you is bringing to the household.